Derivation of the Chern-Simons-Schr\"odinger equation from the dynamics of an almost-bosonic-anyon gas: Introduction

 \subsubsection{Point-Like Anyons}

 To describe anyons, the wave function of the system has to formally behave as

 when we exchange particles $x_j$ and $x_k$.
-The above definition is only formal.
 If we apply the same exchange twice, following the rule of \eqref{def:sym}, we observe that $\tilde{\Psi}$ is multi-valued.
 To overcome this issue, we obtain this symmetry by writing

 with $\Psi$ a bosonic wave function, i.e., symmetric under particle exchange.
 In that way, we can encode the symmetry \eqref{def:sym} into a product playing the role of the phase of a bosonic wave function.
-Acting on $\tilde{\Psi}$ with the Laplacian is then equivalent to acting on $\Psi$ with a magnetic Laplacian in which an $\alpha$ dependent gauge appeared.
+Acting on $\tilde{\Psi}$ with the Laplacian is then equivalent to acting on $\Psi$ with a magnetic Laplacian in which an $\alpha$-dependent magnetic potential appears.
 This is called the gauge picture of the anyonic problem and consists in working with the Hamiltonian

 acting on $L^2_{\mathrm{sym}}(\R^{2N})$.
 Here, we have denoted $(x,y)^{\perp}=(-y,x)$.